burn/101/README.md

 Supports a simple test suite (see example in test/eg.lua).
 One or all test suite items can be called from the command line.
 Returns to the operating systems the number of test suite failures.

+For worked demos of this code, see tinyurl.com/lua101eg.
 ## Make and Update Settings

 | What | Notes |